Executive Summary

 Organization: Large healthcare system Workload: Medical record analysis, clinical decision support Volume: 15 billion tokens/month

-Initial approach: Cloud APIs (HIPAA-compliant provider) Costs: $135,000/month ($1.62M/year)
+Initial approach: Cloud APIs (HIPAA-compliant provider) Monthly cost: $135,000/month ($1.62M/year)

 Migration to on-premise: